 Everything is mixed in one bowl (I absolutely hate dishes), but you have to stir a little longer than usual and I recommend adding slightly less coconut flour and then adding more as needed.
 This is just the first time to test your flour, as the type I use looks like it’s only available in Canada right now.
 I have made this recipe plenty of times, though, and it’s worked perfectly every time.

 If you’re not familiar with coconut flour, it’s just ground up dried coconut.
 It’s a little bit sweet, and high in healthy fats, protein, and fibre.
 It might seem expensive to buy the first time but you generally need very small amounts in recipes as it absorbs a lot more liquid than most other types of flour.
-Here is another recipe that uses coconut flour as a base, and it’s a favourite.
+Here is another recipe for gluten free black forest cupcakes that uses coconut flour as a base, and it’s a favourite.

 Let’s connect!
 If you liked this recipe, make sure to leave a comment below, I love hearing from you!
 Tag me on instagram @occasionallyeggs and #occasionallyeggs so I can see what you’re making, and stay in touch via facebook, pinterest, and bloglovin.